 Like with all domesticated animals, there are plenty of options to pick from when you set out to purchase a queen bee.
-In part, this is due to the fact that breeders have come up with a number of different strains.
+In part, this is because breeders have come up with several different strains.

-On top of this, there are some native honey bee species that are particularly attractive to those growing their own hives.
+On top of this, some native honey bee species are particularly attractive to those growing their own hives.
 For instance, so-called stingless bees from Central America tend to fetch a high price because their queens aren’t as finicky as some other breeds.

 At times, you’ll see someone who unfortunately can’t keep his or her hive anymore so they’ll liquidate everything.
 You might be able to get a whole hive in one go, including a productive queen bee, this way.

 Otherwise, though, you’ll want to start shopping around through more conventional distribution networks.

 At one point, the only way to reliably get queen bees was to go through a traditional printed mail order catalog.
 The process was really annoying, so I’m glad that several online distributors sell queen bees at decent prices.

 Those who are lucky enough to live near fully-stocked farm supply places may be able to place an order for a queen bee through a clerk at the store.
 This is actually a better idea than buying one online because there’s more of a guarantee that you’ll get what you’re asking for.